asadjvd/jenkins-projects/E2E-K8s-3Tier-DevSecOps-Project/README.md

 - GitOps with ArgoCD - the cherry on top!

 📈 **The journey covered everything from setting up tools to deploying a Three-Tier app, ensuring data persistence, and implementing CI/CD pipelines.**

-## Getting Started
-To get started with this project, refer to our [comprehensive guide](https://amanpathakdevops.medium.com/advanced-end-to-end-devsecops-kubernetes-three-tier-project-using-aws-eks-argocd-prometheus-fbbfdb956d1a) that walks you through IAM user setup, infrastructure provisioning, CI/CD pipeline configuration, EKS cluster creation, and more.

-## Contributing
-We welcome contributions!
-If you have ideas for enhancements or find any issues, please open a pull request or file an issue.

-## License
-This project is licensed under the [MIT License](LICENSE).

-Happy Coding! 🚀